lmbek/NineNineFive/README.md

 * Three.js and javascript frameworks
 * Apache & Nginx
 * Visual Code Studio
-* DigitalOcean and other VPS & Cloud providers
+* DigitalOcean and other VPS & Cloud providers, and docker

 <br>